eliasborngaesser/netcdf-leaflet-container/README.md

 ## Running Container
 - start docker container with mounting this directory and defining config file
-    - docker run -v $PWD:/work -t netcdf-leaflet-container:latest ./config.yml
+    - docker run --rm --mount type=bind,source="$(pwd)",target=/work -t netcdf-leaflet-container:latest -c ConfigFile.yml -i relativePathToNetCDF.nc -p ProjectName

 ## Running Frontend
 - You may open the displayed index.html directly in your Browser or serve the app with nginx